Family therapy: Techniques

 The number of sessions depends on the situation, but the average is 5–20 sessions.
 A family therapist usually meets several members of the family at the same time.
 This has the advantage of making differences between the ways family members perceive mutual relations as well as interaction patterns in the session apparent both for the therapist and the family.
 These patterns frequently mirror habitual interaction patterns at home, even though the therapist is now incorporated into the family system.
 Therapy interventions usually focus on relationship patterns rather than on analyzing impulses of the unconscious mind or early childhood trauma of individuals as a Freudian therapist would do – although some schools of family therapy, for example psychodynamic and intergenerational, do consider such individual and historical factors (thus embracing both linear and circular causation) and they may use instruments such as the genogram to help to elucidate the patterns of relationship across generations.

 The distinctive feature of family therapy is its perspective and analytical framework rather than the number of people present at a therapy session.
 Specifically, family therapists are relational therapists: they are generally more interested in what goes on between individuals rather than within one or more individuals, although some family therapists – in particular those who identify as psychodynamic, object relations, intergenerational, or experiential family therapists (EFTs) – tend to be as interested in individuals as in the systems those individuals and their relationships constitute.
 Depending on the conflicts at issue and the progress of therapy to date, a therapist may focus on analyzing specific previous instances of conflict, as by reviewing a past incident and suggesting alternative ways family members might have responded to one another during it, or instead proceed directly to addressing the sources of conflict at a more abstract level, as by pointing out patterns of interaction that the family might have not noticed.

 Family therapists tend to be more interested in the maintenance and/or solving of problems rather than in trying to identify a single cause.
 Some families may perceive cause-effect analyses as attempts to allocate blame to one or more individuals, with the effect that for many families a focus on causation is of little or no clinical utility.
-It is important to note that a circular way of problem evaluation is used as opposed to a linear route.
+A circular way of problem evaluation is used as opposed to a linear route.
 Using this method, families can be helped by finding patterns of behaviour, what the causes are, and what can be done to better their situation.